Transform XML into a different XML format

 try {

-// Create Source objects for the XML and XSLT files
+// Generate Source objects for both the XML and XSLT documents

 // Create a Transformer for the XSLT stylesheet

-// Create a Result object for the transformed XML output
+// Establish a Result object for the transformed XML output

 System.out.println("Transformation complete.
 Output saved to " + transformedXmlFile.getAbsolutePath());